MattMarkYT/Assembly-Terminal-Chess/README.md

 Chess written in x86 MASM Assembly

 To Do:
-- Logic for forward-only movement (pawn)
-- Special moves (castle, en passant)
 - Win conditions (Checkmate, resign)
 - Stalemate conditions (King has no valid moves, insufficient material)
+- Castling

+Optionally:
+- Save games for later
+- Add custom boards read in from text files
+- Add piece movement customization
+- After all else, maybe an interface inside the game to create a board